 Linguine with Squash Noodles and Pine Nuts

-Trying to eat healthier, but don’t want to give up your favorite carb entrees?
+Trying to eat healthier, but don’t want to give up your favorite carb entrées?
 This light pasta dish is a simple way to ease into cutting back on flour, by substituting ribbons of squash for some of the pasta.
 Fresh herbs and ricotta salata add flavor to this light dish.
+Try it with our easy pesto recipe to add an Italian twist.

 Serve this balanced pasta dish with our Caprese Salad, Garlic Bread, and Tiramisu for dessert.